godmoves/TensorFlow_to_TensorRT/README.md

 # TensorFlow to TensorRT
-A demo to show how to convert a TensorFlow model to TnesorRT
+A demo to show how to convert a TensorFlow model to TensorRT

-# Denpendencies
+# Dependencies
 - python 3.5
 - matplotlib
 - numpy